-If visits to your physical locations—like hotels, auto dealerships, restaurants, and retail stores—are important to your business, you can use conversion tracking to help you see how your ad clicks and viewable impressions influence store visits.
+If visits to your physical locations—like hotels, auto dealerships, restaurants, and retail stores—are important to your business, you can use store visits conversion tracking to help you see how your ads influence store visits.

 How it works

 A customer is signed in to their Google Account and opts into location history in their account settings.
 The customer sees an ad for your store and interacts with it.

 The customer then visits your store’s physical location.